3D Printing Design Guidelines

 Wire Diameter

-It’s advisable to maintain a minimum thickness of 1.2mm for wires up to 7mm long, increase to 2mm for lengths up to 30mm, and use at least 3mm thickness for anything longer.
+Thin wire-like features need scaling with length.
+1.2mm for wires up to 7mm, 2mm up to 30mm, and 3mm for anything longer.

 Edge Thickness